medavox/kotlin-rust-guide/src/classes.md

-# Classes, or the lack there of
+# Classes, or the lack thereof

-In Kotlin has Classes, Abstract Classes, Interfaces, and extension methods.
+Kotlin has Classes, Abstract Classes, Interfaces, and extension methods.
 Rust has Traits, Structs, and Impls.

 #### Kotlin
 * An interface can have methods but can not have variables with values, and may extend another Interface.
-It can be supplemented with extension methods or sub classed by other Classes, Abstract Classes or Interfaces.
+It can be supplemented with extension methods or subclassed by other classes, abstract classes or interfaces.
-* A class can have variables and methods, and may extend a Class, an Abstract Class and/or Interface(s).
-It can be supplemented with extension methods or sub classed by other Classes or Abstract Classes.
+* A class can have variables and methods, and may extend a class, an abstract class and/or interface(s).
+It can be supplemented with extension methods or subclassed by other classes or abstract classes.
-* An abstract class can have variables and methods, and may extend a Class, an Abstract Class and/or Interface(s).
-It can be supplemented with extension methods or sub classed by other Classes or Abstract Classes.
+* An abstract class can have variables and methods, and may extend a class, an abstract class and/or interface(s).
+It can be supplemented with extension methods or subclassed by other Classes or Abstract Classes.

 #### Rust
 * A trait is like an interface, it defines a list of methods that must be implemented.
 It can extend other traits, although this is rare.